PORTUGALXPERT PROPERTY GUIDE

 Mortgage Check

 The mortgage approval process can take several weeks to complete and its conclusion overlaps other steps in the purchasing process.
-After the approval, we remain actively engaged in the process, providing consistent follow-up until the final legal formalities are concluded, and ensuring deadlines are met before the deed.
+After the approval, we remain actively engaged in the process, providing consistent follow-up and ensuring deadlines are met before the deed.

 Final Deed